max-lt/auth-basic-jwt/README.md

     },
     session: {
         filter :function(user),// data to put in the req.user attribute (default is the whole user param without the pass attribute)
-        // Note that the result of session.filter will be use as parameter for the token options },
+    },
     password: {
         compare: function(user, pass):boolean // function used to compare the user password (user.pass) and the provided credential (pass).
 Default is (user.pass == pass)